What is the average cost of car insurance?

 We grouped coverage levels by categories of best, good, and minimum, along with average rates for a six-month policy by top insurance companies.
 See more details per coverage tier:

-At every coverage level, Nationwide was the cheapest insurance company but GEICO was not very far behind.
+At every coverage level, USAA was the cheapest insurance company but Nationwide and GEICO are also good options if you don't qualify for USAA coverage.
+Keep in mind that USAA auto insurance is only available to USAA members.
 Continue reading below to see a breakdown of average premiums for each coverage tier.

 Average premiums for "best" full coverage car insurance coverage level